 History of Oxidised Jewellery | 10 Amazing Historical Facts

 The history of oxidised jewellery is long and varied.
-It was popular in early Egyptian and Greek cultures, and continued to be used in the Renaissance and Baroque periods.
-During the Victorian era, oxidised jewellery experienced a surge in popularity, with many pieces featuring intricate patterns and designs.
-Throughout the 20th century, oxidised jewellery remained popular, and it continues to be a classic choice for many jewellery lovers today.
-The history of oxidised jewellery is a testament to its timeless appeal.
+It was popular in early Egyptian and Greek cultures, and continued to be admired through the Renaissance and Baroque periods.
+During the Victorian era, oxidised jewellery experienced a surge in popularity, with many pieces featuring intricate patterns and delicate designs.
+Throughout the 20th century, it remained a beloved choice — and today, it continues to captivate jewellery lovers with its rich, vintage charm.
+The history of oxidised jewellery is truly a testament to its timeless appeal.

 Today, oxidised jewellery is a popular choice for jewellery lovers who want to make a statement.
 The history of oxidised jewellery can be traced back to the Middle Ages, when goldsmiths used a process of acid baths to create an antiqued look.
 By heating the metal in a mixture of nitric and hydrochloric acids, they were able to achieve a unique, dark patina.
 Oxidised jewellery has since become a popular choice for those who want to make a bold statement with their jewellery.